What to Recycle Curbside

 - Loganville: Waste Management (formerly Advanced Disposal) picks up recycling once a week.

 - Peachtree Corners: Waste Management picks up recycling once a week.
-City of Peachtree Corners residents may bring glass beverage bottles and food jars for recycling to Waste Management’s BJ Transfer Station at 6461 Corley Road between the hours of 8am and 5pm Monday through Friday and 8am and 12pm on Saturday.
-The general public may bring glass beverage bottles and food jars for recycling to Pinckneyville Park at 4758 South Old Peachtree Road from sunrise to 11pm daily.
+City of Peachtree Corners residents may bring glass beverage bottles and food jars for recycling to Waste Management’s BJ Transfer Station at 6461 Corley Road.
+The general public may bring glass beverage bottles and food jars for recycling to Pinckneyville Park.

 - Sugar Hill: Waste Management (formerly Advanced Disposal) picks up recycling every other week.
 The general public may bring glass beverage bottles and food jars for recycling to E.E.
-Robinson Park at 885 Level Creek Road from sunrise to 11pm daily.
+Robinson Park.